What’s A Khipu?

 Locke named the main cord, from which the knotted cords are attached, the “primary” cord.
 He noted that some cords seemed to be “top cords” and some were “pendant” cords, and some were subsidiary cords attached to either top cords or pendant cords.
 By reading the knots on a top cord and realizing that they were the sums of the cords in their adjacent cluster, he surmised that they used base 10, and that cords were read, bottom up, as 1s, 10s, 100s, etc. These positions on the cord could be read horizontally as a “register (order in Locke’s words)”, with all the 1’s lining up, 10s, etc (an especially elegant display of knotting skill).
 The digits 1 through 9, were represented as a series of single knots, or a long knot, or another specialty type of knot.
 0 was representd by the absence of a knot in that position.
 This realization, that quipus encode numbers as knots, and colors encoded categories was the essential breakthrough to begin the decipherment of the quipu gene.

-The next great advancement in khipu decipherment came with the study of khipu by mathematician Marcia Ascher and her husband, anthropologist, Robert Ascher.
-Much of Marcia’s research was synthesized in the detailed measurement of over 200 khipu, coupled with an extensive mathematical analysis, done by hand, and a very quick mind, of every khipu in that collection.
+As a high-school student, in a National Science Foundation summer math camp at UC Berkeley, I discovered mathematician Marcia Ascher and anthropologist Robert Ascher’s book on khipu (Code of the Khipu) in a college bookstore.
+Much of the Ascher’s research was synthesized in the detailed measurement of over 200 khipu, coupled with an extensive mathematical analysis, done by hand, and a very quick mind, of every khipu in that collection.
 This groundbreaking work, known as the Ascher databooks, serves as the foundation for my research with Manuel Medrano.
 Later in our journey, we will return to it.
+Now, there is a new generation of scholars analyzing khipu who are mathematically literate, and are using data science techniques to analyze the khipu.
+These include two graduate students from Harvard - Jon Clindaniel, who discovered the statistical difference in cord values between banded khipus and seriated khipus, and Manuel Medrano, who deciphered the first “Rosetta Stone” khipus - using a Spanish census document that matched several khipus collected from the Santa Ana Valley.

-In the vocabulary of language decipherment (graphology), Locke discovered signs (knots) and how they worked.
-Radicati increased the vocabulary of signs.
+In the vocabulary of language decipherment (palaeography), Locke discovered signs (knots) and how they worked.
+Sabine Hyland, and others, increased the vocabulary of signs.
 Ascher explored ways that the signs interacted mathematically.
-Now, with today’s tools of a 650+ khipu database built in the Khipu Field Guide, and the statistical power of modern day computing, it’s time to build on the scaffolding provided by these dedicated mathematicians.
-There is a new generation of scholars analyzing khipu who are mathematically inclined, and are using data science techniques to analyze the khipu.
-These include two graduate students from Harvard - Jon Clindaniel, who discovered the statistical difference in cord values between banded khipus and seriated khipus, and Manuel Medrano, who deciphered the first “Rosetta Stone” khipus - using a Spanish census document that matched several khipus collected from the Santa Ana Valley.
+Now, with today’s tools of a 650+ khipu database built in the Khipu Field Guide, and the statistical power of modern day computing, it’s time to build on the scaffolding provided by these dedicated scholars.

 Describing a Khipu